josephcardillo/sicp/README.md

 I took a three month Web Development Intensive Program in the Spring of 2018 which taught me the basics of HTML, CSS and JavaScript.
 The more I'm exposed to computer science and programming, though, the more I find my skillset full of holes.
-Therefore, in an effort to fill in the gaps, I'm studying "Structure and Interpretation of Computer Programs."
+Therefore, in an effort to fill in these gaps, I'm studying _Structure and Interpretation of Computer Programs_.

 I'm reading through the paperback version of this book, rather than the online version, only because I learn better this way (and because I stare at a